paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 🛸 Docsify Remote Rendering
 ---

 It is possible to render remote Markdown files (for example, a Markdown file in a GitHub repository) using Docsify by passing a URL parameter.
-To enable this functionality the following section of code in the `index.html` file must be uncommented:
+To enable this functionality, the following section of code in the `index.html` file must be uncommented:

 ```
 /*